Kemssy/AmeliaAI/README.md

 Incorporate a feedback loop where detected anomalies can be reviewed and labeled by experts, improving the training data and model accuracy over time.

 ## Acknowledgements
-This project uses data from Binance and CoinGecko APIs.
+This project uses data from Dextools and GOAT APIs.